lengocluyen/FrenchCCGBank/readme.md

 # FRENCH CCGBANK CORPUS

-These codes are implemented to generate a french corpus based on the combinatory cateorial grammar and the French Treebank corpus.
+These codes are implemented to generate a combinatory categorial grammar french corpus based on the French Treebank corpus.

 ## Corpus
 We used the French Tree Bank corpus under CONLL format with their Postag and dependency tree information. - [Links](http://ftb.linguist.univ-paris-diderot.fr/)